DheerajDubey19/POSEPERFECT/README.md

 ## Contact

-For any inquiries, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries, please contact [dheerajdubey600.com](mailto:your-email@example.com).

 ---

 This README file provides a comprehensive overview of the Pose Perfect project, its setup, and key functionalities.
-For further details, please refer to the project documentation and source code.
+For further details, please refer to the project source code.